 - All analytic calculations were performed without any approximations and presented in our paper: - Akushevich, Igor, and Alexander Ilyichev.
 "Lowest order QED radiative effects in polarized SIDIS" Physical Review D 100, no. 3 (2019): 033005. - Fortran code was created by Alexander Ilyichev - SIDIS SF were implemented as in (Wandzura-Wilczek-type approximation): - Bastami, Saman, Harut Avakian, A. V. Efremov, Aram Kotzinian, B. U. Musch, B. Parsamyan, Alexei Prokudin et al. "Semi-inclusive deep-inelastic scattering in Wandzura-Wilczek-type approximation."

-Journal of High Energy Physics 2019, no. 6 (2019): 7. - Exclusive SFs were not implemented. possible approaches include - Valery Kubarovsky suggested an approach - Goloskokov and Kroll.
-EPJ C 65(2010)137. - Extraction of the leading log contributions and analysis of shifted kinematics
+Journal of High Energy Physics 2019, no. 6 (2019): 7. - However, this model is not completely satisfactory: there are kinematical regions with unrealistic estimates of SFs, applicability of the model in entirely region necessary for RC has to be reviewed. - Exclusive SFs were not implemented.
+Possible approaches are still reviewed. - Extraction of the leading log contributions and analysis of shifted kinematics is completed.